wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2021-06-29-frugal-computing.md

   - As a society we need to start treating computational resources as finite and precious, to be utilised only when necessary, and as effectively as possible.
 We need _frugal computing_: achieving the same results for less energy.

 ### The vision:
-  - Imagine we can extend the useful life of our devices and even increase their capabilities without any increase in energy consumption.
+  - Imagine we can extend the useful life of our devices and even increase their capabilities without any increase in energy consumption, purely by improving the software.
   - Meanwhile, we will develop the technologies for the next generation of devices, designed for energy efficiency as well as long life.
   - Every subsequent cycle will last longer, until finally the world will have computing resources that last forever and hardly use any energy.